applrblx/macOS-Sonoma/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability in any of those Operating Systems, please contact a developer via email or Direct Messages.
+If you find a vulnerability in any of those Operating Systems, please contact a developer via email or Direct Messages or by using the Feedback Assistant at /System/Library/CoreServices/Applications/Feedback Assistant.app.
 Please include a Screenshot too of the Vulnerability, or a Screen
 Recording of the vulnerability.